HMFazleRabbi/Flutter/P02_ShopApp/README.md

 ### Disclaimer

-I, the owner of this repo, am not the owner of the content in this directory and its child directories myself.
+I, the owner of this repo, am not the original owner of the content in this directory.
 The credit goes to the owner of [this](https://youtu.be/XBKzpTz65Io). youtube video.
-I merely used it for educational purpose.
+I am using this for educational purpose.